-Component One: the reinforcers run into trouble with Minimality.
+The next step is to note that the reinforcers run into trouble with Minimality.

-- At the interface of syntax and prosody, the reinforcers are positioned to form φ s. - They don't select complements, so they're maximal projections in the syntax. - Also note: specifiers are generally parsed into φ s, if that's what the reinforcers are. - In the phonology, the reinforcers do form φ . - The right edge of the φ is marked with a high boundary tone (marked ^H). - The reinforcers invariably carry one of these boundary tones. - (51) Di-issang^H i carita-nna^H di'e kappung^H (${\phi}$ e^H)?
+- At the interface, the reinforcers are in a good position to be mapped to φ s. - They're both minimal and maximal in the syntax, so they might be treated as XPS. - Also note: specifiers are generally parsed into φ s, if that's what the reinforcers are. - In the phonology, it's exceptionally clear that the reinforcers do form φ . - The right edge of the φ is marked with a high boundary tone (marked ^H). - The reinforcers invariably carry one of these boundary tones \rightarrow they're φ s. - (51) Di-issang^H i carita-nna^H di'e kappung^H (${\phi}$ e^H)?
 2ERG-know 3ABS story-3GEN this village here 'Do you know this village's stories?'
 Friberg & Jerniati 2000; 207